bradselph/COD-Settings-Changer/README.md

 ## Troubleshooting

+### Common Issues
-- If files aren't detected automatically, ensure you're looking in the correct directory:
+- **File Detection**: If files aren't detected automatically, ensure you're looking in:
   - Default: `~\Documents\Call of Duty\players\`
   - Steam: `~\Documents\Call of Duty\[Steam ID]\`
   - Battle.net: `~\Documents\Call of Duty\[Battle.net ID]\`
-- For BO6 2024, make sure you're selecting .txt files instead of .cst files
+- **BO6 2024 Files**: Make sure you're selecting .txt files instead of .cst files
+- **Theme Issues**: If theme changes don't apply, try restarting the application
+- **Search Not Working**: Clear the search bar and category filter to reset the view

+### Logs and Debugging
 - Check application_log.txt for detailed error information
+- Use the Log Window to track real-time changes
+- Save logs for troubleshooting via the Log Window's "Save Log" button

 ## FAQ

-Q: Can using this tool get me banned?
+Q: `Can using this tool get me banned?`
-A: This tool only modifies official game settings files in supported ways.
-However, use at your own risk as game policies may change.
+- A: `This tool only modifies official game settings files in supported ways.
+However, use at your own risk as game policies may change.`

-Q: Why are some options grayed out?
+Q: `Why are some options grayed out?`
-A: Some options are read-only to prevent potential issues or because they're automatically determined by the game.
+- A: `Some options are read-only to prevent potential issues or because they're automatically determined by the game.`

-Q: What's the difference between GameSpecific and GameAgnostic settings?
+Q: `What's the difference between GameSpecific and GameAgnostic settings?`
-A: GameSpecific settings are unique to each game, while GameAgnostic settings apply across different Call of Duty titles.
+- A: `GameSpecific settings are unique to each game, while GameAgnostic settings apply across different Call of Duty titles.`

-Q: Will my settings persist after game updates?
+Q: `Will my settings persist after game updates?`
-A: Yes, if you've saved them as read-only.
-Otherwise, game updates might reset them to defaults.
+- A: `Yes, if you've saved them as read-only.
+Otherwise, game updates might reset them to defaults.`

-Q: The application crashed.
-What should I do?
+Q: `The application crashed.
+What should I do?`
-A: Check the log file (application_log.txt) for error details, ensure you have the latest Windows updates and Visual C++ Redistributables installed.
+- A: `Check the log file (application_log.txt) for error details, ensure you have the latest Windows updates and Visual C++ Redistributables installed.`

+Q: `Can I have different settings for different games?`
+- A: `Yes, the application manages settings separately for each supported game.`

+Q: `Do I need specific software to build from source?`
+- A: `Yes, you need Python 3.12 or higher.
+The build script will handle all other dependencies.`

+Q: `Why does the application show different file types for BO6 2024?`
+- A: `BO6 2024 uses .txt files instead of .cst files for settings storage.`

+Q: `Can I revert to default settings?`
+- A: `Yes, use Options > Clear All Settings to reset the application settings.
+For game settings, refer to the game's default options.`

+Q: `Why do some sliders not respond to mouse wheel?`
+- A: `This is intentional to prevent accidental changes when scrolling through settings.`